 Step 5: Click “Continue Verification” to proceed to the next step.

-You will be asked to select your country of residence, preferred language and which documentation you will be using to verify your residential address.
 Depending on country, the following documents are acceptable as proof of address:

 - Utility bill from a reputable company